Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 JavaScipt and CSS HTTP errors

-SE Ranking not only list all the errors detected on your site but provides tips on how to fix them.
+SE Ranking not only lists all the errors detected on your site but provides tips on how to fix them.

 It points at the exact files that caused an error so that you know which files to adjust to make things right.
 A single click on the column with the number of pages, where the error occurs, opens a complete list of files’ URLs.